coaxial/ansible-playbooks/add-ip/README.md

 Adds the IP defined in vars.yml to the target host.
 Only works with netplan for now.

-It will also add a new entry to your inventory file.
+It will also add a new entry to your inventory file and updated the DNS server.

-Updating the DNS assumes the DNS server is a Linux machine that can run ansible commands (pihole on a raspberry pi for instance)
+Updating the DNS server assumes it is a Linux machine that can run ansible commands (pihole on a raspberry pi for instance)

 ## Usage